Can Lyme Disease Be Fatal? When Untreated Lyme Carditis Leads to Death

 Only 12 days after his initial presentation — and before his scheduled appointment — the patient was found unresponsive.

-This case exemplifies medical abandonment.
-The patient had classic findings: EM rash, cardiac symptoms, positive serology.
-Yet treatment was deferred to a specialist appointment that never occurred.
+This case illustrates the risks of delaying treatment while waiting for specialist evaluation.
+The patient had classic findings: EM rash, cardiac symptoms, and positive serology.
+Yet treatment was deferred.

 Case 2: Before the First Dose of Antibiotics